Dartmoor pony: Breed characteristics

-Piebald and skewbald colouring is not permitted within the Dartmoor Pony breed.
+Piebald and skewbald colouring are not permitted within the Dartmoor pony breed.
 Ponies with this colouring, seen running on Dartmoor, are likely to be Dartmoor Hill Ponies, as Dartmoor commoners may graze any type of pony out on the moors.
-The Dartmoor Hill Pony is classified as a pony born on Dartmoor, but not a purebred registered Dartmoor Pony.
+The Dartmoor Hill Pony is classified as a pony born on Dartmoor, but not a purebred registered Dartmoor pony.
 It is not a true breed as such, as the registry for Dartmoor Hill Ponies is open only to those born on the moors, so a pony born of two Dartmoor Hill ponies, but not born on the moors, could not be registered with the Dartmoor Hill Pony Association.

-Although Exmoor Ponies live fairly close geographically and their markings are somewhat similar, evidence now suggests that Dartmoor and Exmoor Ponies are not as related as was once thought.
+Although Exmoor ponies live fairly close geographically and their markings are somewhat similar, evidence now suggests that Dartmoor and Exmoor ponies are not as related as was once thought.

-History
+Breed history

-The bones of prehistoric horses have been found in chamber tombs dating from Vere Gordon Childe's period III - IV in southern Britain.
+The bones of prehistoric horses have been found in chamber tombs dating from Vere Gordon Childe's period III – IV in southern Britain.
 This would date the bones at the transition from a hunter-gatherer society to an agricultural society (the Neolithic Revolution) around 3500 BC; the bones are probably from wild horses, but domestication may have begun by that date.
 Archeological investigation from the 1970s has shown that domesticated ponies were to be found on Dartmoor as early as 1500 BC.
 The first written record, dated to AD 1012, refers to wild horses at Ashburton, and early records from Dartmoor manors refer to ponies being branded and earmarked.

-The Dartmoor Pony was used in medieval times for carrying heavy loads of tin ore from the mines across the moor.
+The Dartmoor pony was used in medieval times for carrying heavy loads of tin ore from the mines across the moor.
 When the mines closed, some ponies were kept for farming, but most were turned out onto the moor.
 Ponies were bred at Dartmoor Prison from the early 1900s until the 1960s, and used by guards for escorting prisoners.

-The Dartmoor received Arab blood from the stallion Dwarka, foaled in 1922, as well as Dwarka’s son, The Leat.
+The Dartmoor received Arab blood from the stallion Dwarka, foaled in 1922, as well as Dwarka's son, The Leat.
 Welsh Pony breeding was introduced from the stallion Dinarth Spark, and infusions of Fell Pony blood were also added.

 The first attempt to define and register the breed was in 1898, when the ponies were entered into a studbook started by the Polo Pony Society.
 In 1924, the breed society was founded, and a studbook opened.
 World War I and World War II were devastating to the breed.
 Only a few ponies were registered during World War II.
 However, after the war, local people began to inspect and register as many ponies as they could, and by the 1950s, numbers were back up.